DethAriel/ng-recaptcha/README.md

 ## <a name="example-preload-api"></a>Loading the reCAPTCHA API by yourself [(see in action)](https://dethariel.github.io/ng2-recaptcha/preload-api)

-By default, the component assumes that the reCHAPTCHA API loading will be handled by the `RecaptchaLoaderService`.
+By default, the component assumes that the reCAPTCHA API loading will be handled by the `RecaptchaLoaderService`.
 However, you can override that by providing your instance of this service to the Angular DI.